TeymurAsk/Qosert/README.md

 ## Getting Started

 ### Clone the repository
 Clone the repo to get access to the code and provide in you IDE.
+During first run, go to the page /register and create an account.
 ### Usage
 1. You will need to run docker-compose file on your machine. **(Install Docker beforehand, all used ports are mentioned in docker-compose)**
 2. You might need run migrations of the Database in your IDE after cloning the code.